1. Home

 Pros Cons

-Water is heated only when it is needed Expensive to install
+Water heated only when needed More expensive to install

 Heat pump water heater pros and cons